 This may seem Pollyanna but it’s not.
-These are after all, just a matter of conversation.
+These are, after all, just a matter of conversations.
 Once we accept this view of integrity, we can invite others to hold us accountable.
 And, we can engage in clear and clean conversation to hold others accountable, to identify broken agreements, and to strengthen our word.

 Still, to be clear, this is work.
 It requires a framework with some practice for living our word as whole and complete.
 I offer a framework to begin this practice of reconstituting our word from a 1) Background, 2) Context and 3) Structure, as follows.

 We begin by acknowledging that our word is at stake and that a weak word impedes our ability to make promises, create agreements, engage commitments, and develop trust.
 That is, we are constrained in the ways we coordinate action and collaborate with others.

 Most people are unaware of how their word creates their world.
 How casual promises made without any intention for delivery will impact results.
 Or whether we understand what’s required to coordinate action to execute on promises.
 Our eBook on Generative Language and Speech-Acts details much of this dynamic.

 What’s my word worth?
 This is a great question as we view integrity from the background that our word matters, in the context of workability, and structured as whole and complete.

 We may be oblivious to the conditions and details required to create clear agreements, or we agree to items without clear lines of accountability.
 Then, when we fail to deliver, shrug off tasks, or neglect to hold others accountable.